docker/docs/docker-for-mac/apple-m1.md

 - Not all images are available for ARM64 architecture.
 You can add `--platform linux/amd64` to run an Intel image under emulation.
 In particular, the [mysql](https://hub.docker.com/_/mysql?tab=tags&page=1&ordering=last_updated){: target="blank" rel="noopener" class=“”} image is not available for ARM64.
 You can work around this issue by using a [mariadb](https://hub.docker.com/_/mariadb?tab=tags&page=1&ordering=last_updated){: target="blank" rel="noopener" class=“”} image.

-   However, attempts to run Intel-based containers on Apple M1 machines can crash as QEMU sometimes fails to run the container.
-Therefore, we recommend that you run ARM64 containers on M1 machines.
+   However, attempts to run Intel-based containers on Apple Silicon machines can crash as QEMU sometimes fails to run the container.
+Therefore, we recommend that you run ARM64 containers on Apple Silicon machines.
 These containers are also faster and use less memory than Intel-based containers.

    We expect this issue to become less common over time, as more and more images are rebuilt [supporting multiple architectures](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/){: target="blank" rel="noopener" class=“”}.